-18/10, 18/8, and 18/0 stainless steel flatware are not the same quality and vary considerably in price and composition.
+The numbers 18/10, 18/8, and 18/0 pertaining to stainless steel flatware do not designate the same quality and vary considerably in price and composition.
 At first glance on the flatware packaging, it may look like 18/10, but a closer inspection may reveal that it is actually only 18/0 flatware.

-This type of flatware information can be very deceiving, no wonder the price seems so good.
+This type of flatware information can be very deceiving, and it's no wonder the price seems so good.
 It's actually a marketing ploy and if these flatware specs are missing altogether, this product may not really be stainless steel at all.
-If you're in the market for flatware, be sure understand stainless flatware differences and what they mean.
+If you're in the market for flatware, be sure you understand the stainless flatware differences and what they mean.

 Stainless Steel Flatware Composition

 The Stainless steel used in flatware is a composite of various steels and varies in terms of quality grades for different uses.
 The main ingredients in flatware are chromium and nickel which are added to provide a resistance to corrosion.

 That makes everyday cutlery easy to care for and for the most part, it has some amount of resistance when it comes to pitting or rusting.
 These differences in specifications are often denoted on the packaging but often are missed when shopping for stainless steel cutlery.